Q-Agency/Q-Architecture/README.md

 ## Example - BaseStateNotifier

 BaseStateNotifier is a generic notifier which every notifier should extend to avoid writing repetitive code and access global loading and failure handling.
-Route navigation is also abstracted and made easy to use and even switch navigation packages if necessary.

 ### ExampleStateNotifier